ZackYovel/openshift-django-sample/README.md

 ---------------------

 1. In wsgi.py un-comment the line: `#execfile(virtualenv, dict(__file__=virtualenv)) # for Python v2.7`
-2. Still there, comment-out any un-commented line between the `try` and the `except`, such that the line you've commented remains the only un-commented line
+2. Still there, comment-out any un-commented line between the `try` and the `except`, such that the line you've un-commented previously remains the only un-commented line
 3. Follow the steps of 'Deployment on openshift' above, but use python-2.7 instead of python-3.3

 Good luck!